juuuuules/Chess_AI/README.md

 # Chess_AI
 For the senior project

-we will be building a chess playing game where an algorithm plays against a player
+we're building a chess program where the user plays against an algorithm